 Climate Action at Sherwood

-Our Climate Action Project Group has continued to deliver our sustainability agenda throughout 2020, and our Green Plan sets our ambitions to reduce our carbon footprint and environmental impact of our services.
+Our Climate Action Project Group continues to deliver our sustainability agenda and our Green Plan sets our ambitions to reduce our carbon footprint and environmental impact of our services.

 We continue to work with our Mid-Nottinghamshire Integrated Care Partnership (ICP), The Nottingham and Nottinghamshire Integrated Care System (ICS), local councils, businesses, public sector and other NHS organisations to make positive impacts on the local environment and local air quality.
 We will continue to collaborate with other organisations to achieve these common goals.